Honda Vision

-The Honda Vision is a scooter made by Honda that was introduced in 1985.
+The Honda NSC Vision is a scooter made by Honda that launched in 2011 as a simple, economical and easy to ride scooter.
+It achieves in excess of 140 mpg.
 Variants include the Honda NSC50 (EU) and Honda NSC110 (Worldwide).

-All versions of the Vision are powered by an air-cooled 49 or 108 cc four-stroke engine coupled to an automatic transmission.
+All versions are powered by an air-cooled 49 or 108 cc four-stroke engine coupled to an automatic transmission.
 They are equipped with 14-inch wheels and Honda's Combined Braking System (CBS).